Lunaliar/cheezjokes/README.md

 # Dad Joke Generator

-This was my very first react app.
-And while it might not be the most impressive of my collection I think it's one of the more useful ones and a great way to show off my skills to those who may not have interest or knowledge of web developement.
-This was also a little tricky to get off the ground as I also wanted it to have local storage functionality so users can track which jokes they enjoy the most.
-All in all a very fun project and worth every hour and minute of development.
+This is my Dad Joke Generator.
+I made it during a Colt Steele Udemy course on reacting.
+It was my first time making a react app, and it is still one of my favorite things I've ever made.
+Once I got more comfortable with react, I refactored it from class to functional components.
+Warning!
+Use caution when sharing these jokes; they can be very "d[e]adly."

 # Getting Started with Create React App